 - has had significant, damaging pre-care experiences for which care was unable to compensate

-- has likely had many care arrangement moves and related disruption, especially in relation to personal relationships
+- has likely had many care arrangements and related disruption, especially in relation to personal relationships

-- is least likely to have an ongoing attachment relationship with a family member or carer
+- are least likely to have an ongoing attachment relationship with a family member or carer

-- has had problems in engagement with education, training or employment and is unlikely to continue with it
+- has had problems in engagement with education, training or employment and are unlikely to continue with it.

-A study from the USA notes that a large group of young people in care mainly needs support in making the transition to higher education and work and likely does not need intensive intervention such as practical support to establish stable accommodation, assistance to establish relationships or access specialised healthcare services.
+A study from the USA identified that a large group of young people in care required support transitioning to higher education and work and did not need intensive intervention, such as practical support to establish stable accommodation or assistance to establish relationships or access specialised healthcare services.

-Stein’s work reminds us that the experiences of young people before and in care can play a significant role in determining how young people will cope after care, and this can assist us in our approach to engagement and planning.
-That said, be cautious about labelling them and making negative predictions about their future.
+Stein’s work reminds us that the experiences of young people before care and in care can play a significant role in determining how young people will cope after care, and this can assist us in our approach to engagement and planning.
+That said, be cautious about labelling young people and making negative predictions about their future.

-Our support for young people in their transition to independence needs to be flexible, empathetic and considerate.
+Our support for young people in their transition to adulthood needs to be flexible, empathetic and considerate.